MoayadAlkhatib/RecruitmentApplication/README.md

 ### 6. Deployment:
 This application uses AWS as cloud platform.
-THis application is up and running on : https://alkhatib.ddns.net
+This application is up and running on : https://alkhatib.ddns.net